asnota/conceptfr/README.md

 ## Data cleaning

 The scraped material needed further adjustments within a concept–sentence pair as well as within the language pair.
-An automated cleaning pipeline was applied to the data cleaning and consisted of the length filtering, language switch, similarity calculation between English and French sentences, concepts validity verification and filling in missing French main concepts.
+An automated cleaning pipeline was applied to the data cleaning and consisted of length filtering, language switch, similarity calculation between English and French sentences, concepts validity verification and filling in missing French main concepts.

 ### Length filtering
 The length requirements were applied to several parameters of scraped data, filtering out the entries outside the defined length windows: